Floorp-Projects/Floorp/services/common/docs/index.rst

 Services
 ========

-This is the nascent documentation of the Firefox services.
+This is the nascent documentation of the Common Firefox services.

 .. toctree::
    :maxdepth: 1